Wisdom Tooth Removal in Wayne, MI

 Some wisdom teeth may not need to be extracted at all, but this will depend on a variety of factors.
 Generally, it depends on the size of your jaw and how your teeth grow in.
-Dr. Kaur may recommend wisdom tooth removal if:
+Dr. Khan may recommend wisdom tooth removal if:

 - You feel teeth erupting from below the gums